 For your sake, I hope not.
 You genuinely want to do this on your own cause you’re inspired by a renowned musician or may be a friend or may be it’s been a childhood dream you’re tired of just dreaming.
 With your unshakeable adult determination, you will find it easier to stick through the boring initial moments you spend learning the basics of an instrument.

 You Know The Value Of Time And Discipline.
 (Definitely an assumption for the Peter Pan generation.)

 Discipline is something you’ve been taught, if not mastered, throughout your childhood.
 Music without discipline is not music, so you understand the upper hand you have there.
-Hopefully, you already know how to schedule your day.
-Fitting in practice time and sticking to it is something that will come naturally to you.
+Hopefully, you

 Your well-developed brain appeals to logic and reasoning.
 You will find it a lot easier to understand music theories.
 Correlating them with chords and tunes will soon become second nature.